ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 `https://example.com/oblivious/request`.
 The target resource URI, i.e., the resource the client ultimately wishes to query, is `https://example.com`.

-To begin the process, the Oblivious Gateway Resource generates a key pair.
+To begin the process, the oblivious gateway resource generates a key pair.
 In this example the server chooses DHKEM(X25519, HKDF-SHA256) and generates an X25519 key pair {{?X25519=RFC7748}}.
 The X25519 secret key is: